tylerapritchard/TESSGI_Tut_Step0/Step0.md

 1. That you are operating in a [Jupyter Notebook](https://jupyter.org/) Environment

-2. Running a package-controlled 3.6+ version of python, preferably with an environment manager such as [Anaconda](https://www.anaconda.com/products/distribution)
+2. Running a package-controlled 3.6+ version of python, preferably with an environment manager such as [Conda](https://docs.conda.io/en/latest/) (that is installed by default with [Anaconda](https://www.anaconda.com/products/distribution))

 3. With a number of packages installed, listed at the top of each tutorial, including (but not limited to) lightkurve